Huzhou Zhejiang, China Travel Guide

 Find tranquility and renewal among Huzhou's serene settings and wellness facilities.

-Some boutique resorts in Moganshan may offer yoga or classes on meditation and retreats.
+Some boutique hotels in Moganshan may offer yoga or classes on meditation and retreats.
 These cater to a wellness-focused clientele seeking peaceful surroundings.

 TCM hospitals and clinics in Huzhou city offer acupuncture, herbal medicine, and other traditional therapies for people interested in local healing practices.

-Many mid-to-high range hotels and resorts present indoor or outdoor pools for swimming for patrons to enjoy.
+Lots of mid-priced-to-high range hotels and resorts present indoor or outdoor swimming pools for guests to enjoy.

-While Taihu Lake does not feature designated swimming beaches due to environmental protection, boating and beautiful cruises are popular.
+While Taihu Lake does not feature designated swimming beaches due to environmental conservation, being on a boat and scenic cruises are popular.

-Enjoy the serene waterfronts of Taihu Lake from various holiday resorts and promenades.
+Enjoy the serene waterfronts of Taihu Lake from various holiday holiday resorts and promenades.

 Huzhou's evening scene offers more subdued entertainment options compared to major cities, focusing on local favorites.